ibskhan4/clocks/README.md

-# Title: Clock Project: Static and Animated Analog Clocks with Python Closures
+Clock Project: Static and Animated Analog Clocks with Python Closures

+## Description:

-## Description: This project showcases the implementation of two analog clocks in Python using closures: a static clock displaying the current time and an animated clock that updates in real-time.
+This project showcases the implementation of two analog clocks in Python using closures: a static clock displaying the current time and an animated clock that updates in real-time.
 Both clocks utilize trigonometric calculations and matplotlib visualization to accurately represent the positions of the hour, minute, and second hands.

 Files: